top of page

 Director

-Tom Quigley comes to Mercy Haven after being introduced to the mission through Advisory Council members and old high school friends, Bryan Farrell and Kathleen Scanlon.
-He enjoys a fulfilling career as a lawyer practicing commercial litigation with Winston & Strawn, LLP, but offers “I have reached a point in my life where I would like to spend more time giving back.”
-Before joining the Board, Tom served on our recent Golf Outing committee, and currently sits on our Development Committee.
-Asked why he volunteers his time on the Board and various sub-committees, Tom responded “The short answer is because I can.
-I have been very fortunate and have never forgotten the ideals of my Catholic education in general and Jesuit education in particular: we are here to serve others, particularly those in need.”
-He has a vision to see Mercy Haven grow to serve more constituents over the years.
-Born in Brooklyn, raised in South Huntington, Tom currently resides in Manhasset.
+Tom Quigley comes to Mercy Haven after being introduced to the mission through Advisory Council members and old high school friends Bryan Farrell and Kathleen Scanlon.
+He enjoys a fulfilling career as a lawyer practicing commercial litigation with Winston & Strawn, LLP, but offers, “I have reached a point in my life where I would like to spend more time giving back.”
+Before joining the Board, Tom served on our recent Golf Outing committee and currently sits on our Development Committee.
+Asked why he volunteers his time on the Board and various sub-committees, Tom responded, “The short answer is because I can.
+I have been very fortunate and have never forgotten the ideals of my Catholic education and Jesuit education, in particular: we are here to serve others, particularly those in need.”
+He has a vision to see Mercy Haven grow to serve more constituents.
+Born in Brooklyn and raised in South Huntington, Tom resides in Manhasset.

 Mark Sandberg, Ph.D.